prinzeval/graph-rag-pipeline/README.md

 This project is licensed under the MIT License.

-🚀 Built with AI & Passion 🚀
+🚀 Built with  Passion 🚀